EmanTemplar/Image-Clear-Discord-Bot/README.md

 # Discord Bot to keep Text Channels in Servers Clear.
-Objective is to create a functional bot that can be started and stopped in multiple channels of a Discord Server to be able to keep text channels, text only.
+Objective is to create a functional bot that can be started and stopped in multiple channels of a Discord Server to be able to keep text channels, text or image free.

 ## Commands:
 The symbol for all commands is "$"